Skip to Content

 We were told that because of operational issues, we needed to retrieve our luggage back at the airport (delivery to our hotel would take days).
 Once we were alerted that our bags had cleared (24 hours later – although they were received at the airport just a few hours after we landed), we took Uber to the airport to get them.

 Finding our luggage in the rooms and rooms of lost luggage at that small airport took some time.
-It was comforting to track them with the AirTags and know that they were there.
-You can also play a noise that can help you find them if they are left among many other bags.
+It was comforting to track them with the AirTags and know they were there.
+You can also play a noise to help you find them if they are left among many other bags.

 Small blue roller bag on top of pink roller bag